 Memorization Issues: Try Leitner Boxes (Flash Cards)!

 Have you considered using flash cards in a more focused manner?
-If you have worked hard to prepare for classes all semester, you probably get frustrated when you have trouble remembering information for final exams.
-The method we learn in today’s blog post will help you move that information from your short-term memory to long-term memory.
+If you have worked hard to prepare for classes all semester, you probably get frustrated when you have trouble memorizing the law for final exams.
+The method in today’s blog post will help you move that information from your short-term memory to long-term memory.
 Unless active steps are taken to remember what we learn, much of that is forgotten within the first 48 hours of learning it.
 (See this government publication for more information on the different types of memory.)
 The Leitner boxes will help you retain that information throughout the semester.
 Also, you will want to use the elaborative interrogation technique for deep learning.

 For this method, you will need notecards and four boxes to hold those notecards.
 After you have assembled these materials, the first step is to write on the notecards all of the rule statements, definitions, etc., you will need for your final exam.
 All of these cards will go in box number one.

 Next, memorize all of the information on each notecard perfectly.
 Perfectly means you can recite all of the information on the notecard without looking down at it once.
 You go through all of the notecards in box number one every two days.
 Once you have a notecard memorized, it goes in box number two.